xZz404/xZz404/README.md

-- Hi, stranger.
-I’m @xZz404.
+- Hello, wayfarer.
+I'm @xZz404.
-- I can't do anything special.
+- I don't know much about anything, but I might be looking for something.
+- Don't be too hard on people~